 That’s not to say you shouldn’t dine out at all.
 Sometimes that’s part of the fun, but if you want to avoid paying for meals at each stop.
 Or if you want to ensure you are eating healthier options, creating a road trip meal plan is essential!

 You will need a good-quality large cooler to keep your food from spoiling.

-Either will work, but of course, your options are more limited if you need to stop for supplies.
+Either will work, however, your options are more limited if you need to stop at a grocery store for supplies.
 This will mean knowing where on your road trip you can source ice and groceries too.